-• The Corporate Governance Framework;
+- The Corporate Governance Framework;

-- A Risk Management Strategy; - An Annual Governance Statement produced by the OPCC and the OCC; - A Regional Governance Statement; - Responsibility given to the Strategy; - Reviewing the operation of the Framework and the Risk Management Strategy in practice; and - Ensuring that there is an effective Internal Audit function.
+- A Risk Management Strategy;

+- An Annual Governance Statement produced by the OPCC and the OCC;

+- A Regional Governance Statement; - Ensuring that there is an effective Internal Audit function.

-During 2017-18, Mazars continued as Internal Auditors for the region.
+During 2018-19, Mazars continued as Internal Auditors for the region.
 Regular review and planning meetings took place which helped identify, discuss and share best practice and identify potential common audit themes.
+Additionally, for 2018-19, Mazars attended the Strategic Organisation Risk Board (SORB) as the force and the OPCC strengthened and embedded further the risk management processes in operation.

-Additionally, Mazars attended Regional CFO and Finance Director meetings to update on the progress of 2017-18 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and proposed timescales for 2018/19.
+Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2018-19 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2019-20.